isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 b.
 Unemployment rising
 c.
 Consumers are losing confidence and spending less
 d.
 Affecting the rest of the world
-  i.
+&nbsp;&nbsp;&nbsp; i.
 Europe already slowing down sharply
-  ii.
+&nbsp;&nbsp;&nbsp; ii.
 Must expect impact on Asia too
 e.
 These global economic problems will continue at least into next year
-&nbsp; i.
+&nbsp;&nbsp;&nbsp; i.
 Some experts think even longer

 Singapore is starting to feel the impact